Messages From My Friend

 Breakfast, lunch, and dinner were served in a delightful dining room, at their “Private Table” with a view overlooking the lake.
 Their table was covered with white linens, graced with Waterford crystal goblets, fine china, and sterling silver utensils.
 The servers were courteous, attentive, and unobtrusive.
 The distinctive, delectable meals were prepared by Master Chefs.
 The entire dining experience was a reflection of “Traditional Elegance” expressed in a comfortable manner.

-The first few days included a brief walk after breakfast in the crisp Autumnal air.
+The first few days included a brief walk after breakfast, in the crisp Autumnal air.
 That allowed the rising sun to provide warmth for a “competitive” spousal tennis match.
 My friend’s wife was an excellent tennis player, playing competitive tennis in several women’s leagues.
 My friend’s State League Team won the WI State Championship (He played at # 2-Doubes.)
 These mid-morning matches were not for the faint of heart.

 The above YouTube music video captures the essence of my friend’s imagination about a boating outing.
 The Man, Strong & Supportive.
 The Woman, Loving & Trusting.